START-Hack/CityOfStGallen-STARTHACK22/README.md

 ### Point of Contact
+If you need to contact us online, please do so **only on Discord.** Do not use the START Summit platform for case questions and meeting coordination with us!

 * Christian Geiger, CDO Stadt St.Gallen: via Discord
 * Nicola Wullschleger, Projektmanager Smart City: via Discord @OpenDataStGallen_Nicola
 * Daniela Tschudi, Department Manager Social Services: via Nicola